 - NEVER during a stroke!
 Aspirin could make things worse!

-So now you know a little more about aspirin and the positives and negatives of taking it.
+So now you know a little more about aspirin and diabetes and the positives and negatives of taking it.
 A small dosage baby aspirin can help to lower your blood sugar too.
-While it may not be enough to give you the numbers that you need, you may need a booster and this works best!
+Again, check with your doctor before taking daily.